sugarchain-project/sugarchain-project.github.io/doc/ANN.md

   * This total supply is controlled *only* by that halving.
 There is nothing else.
   * We made this halving better.
 - Block reward:
-  * The block reward should be a *power of two*.
-So that it halves correctly.
+  * The block reward should be to a *power of two*, so that it halves correctly.
   * ie) `2^32/100000000 = 42.94967296 SUGAR`
 - Halving schedule:
   * Interval `12500000 blocks (5^8*32)` is about 2 years (exactly 1.9818619989852864... years).